Cyrus of Alexandria: Death

 After the siege was over, Cyrus negotiated with 'Amr to allow the Egyptians who had taken refuge in Alexandria during the war to return to their lands, but he apparently did not allow them to do so.
 Cyrus took the refusal deeply to heart, as it ruined his policy of gaining favour with the Copts.
 He had apparently hoped that, by co-operating with the Muslims, they would allow him to run Egypt independently of Constantinople.
 Instead, Amr put his rival, Pope Benjamin, in charge of the church in Egypt.
 Furthermore, he heard constant bad news from Constantinople: His allies Patriarch Pyrrhus, Martina and her sons had been deposed and banished.
 Valentine had attempted a second revolt, which failed, so to prove his loyalty to the Emperor Constans II he struck at anyone who could be in favour of Martina and Pyrrhus.
 He had the Archbishop of Cyprus, Arcadius, who was far more innocent than Cyrus, charged with treason.
 Cyrus was terrified that he would be summoned to Constantinople again to answer for his loss of Egypt and his notorious friendship with Martina and Pyrrhus.

 Thus, wracked with guilt for losing Egypt, unable to reconcile with the Copts and undo his persecution of them, and with his ambitions shattered, Cyrus fell into depression during the last few months of his life.
-John of Nikiu describes his death twice, in one passage saying that he simply died of natural causes, but explaining in another that, "owing to excessive grief", he caused dysentery on Palm Sunday, and died of it on Holy Thursday, March 21 642.
+John of Nikiu describes his death twice, in one passage saying that he simply died of natural causes, but explaining in another that, "owing to excessive grief", he caught dysentery on Palm Sunday, and died of it on Holy Thursday, March 21 642.
 A later legend, related by Severus, claims that he committed suicide by licking a poisoned signet ring.

 He was replaced as Patriarch by Peter IV on 14 July.
-Theodore replaced Cyrus as governor of Egypt, and arranged the withdrawal of Byzantine forces from Alexandria.
-On September 17, 642, Theodore left Egypt and set sail for Cyprus with the last Roman troops.
+Theodore arranged the withdrawal of Byzantine forces from Alexandria.
+On September 17, 642, he left Egypt and set sail for Cyprus with the last Roman troops.
 Then on September 29, the 11 months of armistice ended, and 'Amr marched at the head of his Arab army into Alexandria, thus marking the end of Roman Egypt after 671 years.